crumbycupid/city-explorer/README.md

 ## Overview

 As a user, I want to be able to enter the name of a location to see the exact latitude and longitude of that location, as well as a map of that location.
 I also want to know if there are errors made in my search.
+Also, I would like to recieve an error message if I enter an invalid search.
+I would also, like to be able to see weather data for the said city in a forecast.
+I would also like to see data for popular movie for the city thats entered.

 ## Getting Started

 Set up a React repo & API keys.
 Connect to API, and add location, map imaging, and error fuctionality.
+Created a backend server, to recieve requests from the user, to send to the servers for information.

 ## Architecture

-Using React, CSS, JS, Bootstrap JS, API.
+Using React, CSS, JS, Bootstrap JS, APIs.

 ## Change Log

 11-14-2022 6:32pm - Application created in git hub, as well as npm created and connected to github app.
 Read me created.
+11-18-2022 02:30am - Major changes added.
+Front end, dispaying city data.
+Backend API created.

 <!-- 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource. -->

 ## Credit and Collaborations

 Keyan Tabor
+Aubrey Corsetti
+Cody De La Torre
+Todd Wolden
+Sheyna Watkins
+TA's
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

 ## Time estimates